Lazyice1172/OOP2_Assignment/README.md

 ## Circle :

 ## Ending :
-1. Create  the Ending.java and pass the data.
-This file only run when the song audio finished.
+1. The 'Ending.java' file function is created and the data gets passed.
+(This file only runs when the audio has finished playing)
-2. Check if the ab.get() is 0 which mean the audio finished and the Ending render and update.
+2. We check is the 'ab.get()' is equal to zero which means the audio has finished playing.
+The 'Ending' then renders and updates.
 3. The rendering functions by drawing the text out on the screen
 4. The 'Ending' is updated by updating the location of y.